xcorter/SimpleTelegramBotClient/README.md

 ```

 More examples you can find in `./examples` folder.
+Add file `.telegramkey` in `./examples` and put telegram key into it.

 ### PROXY
 If you have problems with telegram connection you can use proxy.